 When your child sees you getting up each day and taking care of your morning routine, they will be more likely to take care of theirs without a fight.

 Kids tend to copy what they see rather than follow what we tell them to do.
-When setting up your child’s morning routine, set up your ideal morning routine as well.
+When setting up your child’s summer schedule, set up your ideal morning routine as well.

-You may be surprised how much more productive you can be with a little routine.
+You may be surprised how much more productive you (and the whole family) can be with the good habit of following a morning routine.